carlopezzuto/multi-platform-search-extension/README.md

 3. Update the `popup.html` file to include a new button for the added platform.
 4. Register a click event listener in `popup.js` that calls `processSearch` with the new platform.

+Once a platform is added to `PLATFORM_URLS`, a matching context-menu option is automatically created.
+There is no need to manually update `background.js` for the right-click menu.

 Example: Adding **YouTube** support

 ```javascript